cefriel/kg4di/docs/index.md

 Participants are expected to have:

-- A laptop with **Docker** installed (all software dependencies are provided as container images; no local JDK or Python installation is required): [How to install Docker](https://docs.docker.com/engine/install/)
+- A laptop with [**Docker** installed](https://docs.docker.com/engine/install/) (recommended, in this case no local JDK installation is required) or, alternatively, [**JBang** installed](https://www.jbang.dev/documentation/jbang/latest/installation.html).
+See tutorial repository for further instructions.
 - Basic familiarity with structured data formats (CSV, JSON)
 - Basic knowledge of **RDF** and the Semantic Web stack (recommended)